About Allison C. Shields

-I’ve been a practicing lawyer for 12 years.
+I practiced law for over 15 years.
 I have experience working in both small and mid-sized law firms.
 I know the unique challenges faced by lawyers in managing and marketing their practices, and the restrictions they face, which aren’t present in other businesses.

 As the Administrative Partner of a mid-sized law firm, I dealt with personnel issues, billing, fees, morale, performance evaluations, cash flow, accounts receivable, and profitability issues, among others.
 I’m sensitive to the demands of running a practice while practicing law.

 I’ve spearheaded marketing efforts and contended with the issues involved in marketing a practice and struggled with differentiating a firm in what appeared to be a sea of similar practices in my area.

 As an entrepreneur, I’m aware of the burdens involved in dealing with the ‘three headed monster’ of the competing demands of administrative, marketing, and client tasks that require attention.
 I know all too well the difficulties involved and the feeling of overwhelm when you feel as if you’re the only one that can accomplish particular tasks.

 It all started during my third year of law school.
 While a student at Fordham Law, during that horrible time when we’re supposed to decide where we’re going to work after school, I had a conversation with a prominent professor who went on to be a law school dean.